AnriGit/w3school-test/readme.txt

-Some new text for this file afte creation and adding to the Git repository
+Some new text for this file after creation and adding to the Git repository